 Avondale Councilmember Lorenzo Sierra invited everyone to participate at the end of October in the Avondale Billy Moore Days related events.
 Glendale Councilmember Ray Malnar commented that IKEA is opening a second facility in Glendale, which will have a great economic impact in the West Valley.
 Carefree Councilmember Michael Farrar invited everyone to attend Carefree's Enchanted Pumpkin Garden festival on October 20-29th.

 The next meeting of the EDC will be on Tuesday, November 7, 2017, at 11:30 a.m. at the MAG Office, 302 N. First Avenue, Phoenix, second floor, Saguaro Room.

 The EDC E-Update is a monthly electronic newsletter providing information about the activities of the MAG Economic Development Committee.
-For questions, contact Denise McClafferty or Natalia Cuneo at (602) 254-6300.
+For questions regarding this e-mail, or to be removed from the distribution list, contact Denise McClafferty or Natalia Cuneo at (602) 254-6300.

 Regional Council Activity Report: a summary of the most recent Regional Council meeting